jfjutras07/Decision-Science-Research/README.md

 # Decision Science Research

-This repository contains a research project in decision science, focused on advancing analytical and prescriptive approaches to complex decision-making.
-This project explores a variety of research directions, simulation, decision-support models, ML, and theoretical frameworks.
+**Problem**
+Ex-post program evaluation is often hindered by fragmented, incomplete, and heterogeneous data, making it difficult to reconstruct meaningful program-level insights.

+**Solution**
+This applied doctoral project provides a structured framework for reconstructing programs by linking project deliverables to overarching goals, using a multidimensional, anchored ordinal rating system stored in a relational database to restore analytical coherence.

 ## Organization
-Each research project is contained in its own folder at the root of this repository.
+Each project is contained in its own folder at the root of this repository.

 ## Technical Stack
 Python | R | SQL | OR-Tools | Pyomo | pandas | numpy | matplotlib | seaborn | plotly